apify/apify-docs/content/academy/anti_scraping.md

 2. A [Turing test](https://en.wikipedia.org/wiki/Turing_test) is provided to the bot (captcha).
 If the bot succeeds, it is added to the whitelist.
 3. If the captcha is failed, the bot is added to the blacklist.

-One thing to keep in mind while navigating through this course is that dvanced scraping methods are able to identify non-humans not only by one value (such as a single header value, or IP address), but are able to identify them through more complex things such as header combinations.
+One thing to keep in mind while navigating through this course is that advanced scraping methods are able to identify non-humans not only by one value (such as a single header value, or IP address), but are able to identify them through more complex things such as header combinations.

+> For a visual + auditory in-depth explanation of anti-scraping, and how to fix issues caused by it, check out [this talk](https://www.youtube.com/watch?v=aXil0K-M-Vs) from Ondra Urban.

 ## [](#common-measures) Common Anti-Scraping Measures